2Toad/Profanity/contribute.md

    - [x] Set as the latest release
 3. Click "Publish release"

-> This will trigger the [Publish to NPM](https://github.com/2Toad/Profanity/actions/workflows/npm-publish.yml) workflow, which will build and deploy the package to NPM: https://www.npmjs.com/package/@2toad/profanity
+> This will trigger the [CDP](https://github.com/2Toad/Profanity/actions/workflows/cdp.yml) workflow, which will build and deploy the package to NPM: https://www.npmjs.com/package/@2toad/profanity